corda/corda/docs/source/node-structure.rst

 In development mode (i.e. when ``devMode = true``), the ``certificates`` directory is filled with pre-configured keystores if they do not already exist to ensure that developers can get the nodes working as quickly as possible.

-Note that these pre-configured keystores are not secure.
+.. warning:: These pre-configured keystores are not secure and must not used in a production environments.

 The keystores store the key pairs and certificates under the following aliases: